 Although EHV-1 may cause outbreaks of abortion, particularly in non-vaccinated mares, EHV-4 has only been associated with single incidents and is not considered a risk for contagious abortions.

-Occasionally, EHV-1 can cause paralysis, which ranges in severity from a mild incoordination of the hindlimbs to quadriplegia (total paralysis where the horse is unable to stand).
-The most important risk factors for this form of disease include animals greater than 5 years of age, season (autumn, winter and spring when animals are more likely to be stabled or UV light levels are low) and perhaps the strain of virus involved.
-However, although so-called ‘neurological’ strains have been identified, paralytic signs are seen with both these and ‘non-neurological’ strains, so this differentiation cannot be relied upon.
-Therefore, characterising EHV-1 on the basis of the ‘neurological’ strain marker is not considered useful and control measures should be adopted consistently irrespective of the strain of EHV-1 involved.
-Clinically, the onset of paralysis may be sudden, with no prior clinical signs of respiratory disease and usually occurs in the second week following infection.
+Occasionally, EHV-1 can cause neurological disease, which ranges in severity from a mild incoordination of the hindlimbs to quadriplegia (total paralysis where the horse is unable to stand).
+The most important risk factors for this form of disease include animals greater than 5 years of age, season (autumn, winter and spring when animals are more likely to be stabled or UV light levels are low).
+Clinically, the onset of neurological signs may be sudden with no prior clinical signs of respiratory disease and usually occurs in the second week following infection.